fast-programmer/outboxer/README.md

 ## Implementation

-To see all the parts working together in a single place, check out the [publisher_spec.rb](https://github.com/fast-programmer/outboxer/blob/master/spec/outboxer/publisher_spec.rb)
+To see all the parts working together in a single place, check out the [publisher_spec.rb](https://github.com/fast-programmer/outboxer/blob/master/spec/outboxer/event_spec.rb)

 ## Motivation

-Outboxer was created to help high growth SAAS companies transition to event driven architecture quickly.
+Outboxer was created to help teams transition Ruby on Rails apps to event driven architecture quickly.

 Specifically this means:

-1. fast integration into existing Ruby on Rails applications (< 1 hour)
+1. fast integration into existing Ruby on Rails applications (< 1 day)
 2. comprehensive documentation
 3. high reliability in production environments
 4. forever free to use in commerical applications (MIT licence)